-C. A copy of the Washington state Liquor and Cannabis Board non-retail liquor license or non-retail liquor license with retail endorsement associated with the business address; and
+C. A copy of the Washington state Liquor and Cannabis Board non-retail liquor license or non-retail liquor license with retail endorsement associated with the business address;

 D. For businesses in the A zone, a signed statement that at least sixty percent of the products to be used by the business are grown on-site, as prescribed under K.C.C.
-21A.08.030 and 21A.08.080, or for winery, brewery, distillery I businesses in the A zone, that at least sixty percent of the products to be used by the business are grown in Puget Sound counties, as defined in K.C.C. chapter 21A.06.
+21A.08.030 and 21A.08.080; and

+E. For any adult beverage businesses attempting to demonstrate legal nonconforming use status under section 11.B. of this ordinance, operating under an active Washington state Liquor and Cannabis Board production license issued for their current location before the effective date of this ordinance, and where King County did not object to the location during the Washington state Liquor and Cannabis Board license application process, documentation sufficient to establish that the requirements of K.C.C.
+Title 21A have been met, and documentation of the county's response to the notice of application, if any.

 NEW SECTION.
-SECTION 7.
-There is hereby added to the chapter established in section 2 of this ordinance a new section to read as follows:
+SECTION 8.
+There is hereby added to the chapter established in section 3 of this ordinance a new section to read as follows: